SK02K1/build-repo-solutions/neog interview sample questions/interview_sample_questions.md

     [solution](https://codesandbox.io/s/interview-ques14-55bwd)

-1. Create two objects with name, age, and yuga as `Ram, 25, Treta.
-Krishna, 31, Dwapar`.
+1. Create two objects with name, age, and yuga as :

+    `Ram, 25, Treta`

+    `Krishna, 31, Dwapar`

-Write a function which takes two objects and return the person with more age.
+    Write a function which takes two objects and return the person with more `age`.

+1. Create two objects with name, age, power and yuga as :

+    `Ram, 25, 2500, Treta`

+    `Krishna, 31, 2325, Dwapar`

-1. Create two objects with name, age, and power as Ram, 2500, Treta.
-Krishna, 2325, Dwapar.Write a function which takes two objects and return the person with more `power`.
+    Write a function which takes two objects and return the person with more `power`.

-1. Create two objects with name, age, and power as Ram, 2500, Treta.
-Krishna, 2325, Dwapar.
+1. Create two objects with name, age, power and yuga as :

+    `Ram, 25, 2500, Treta`

+    `Krishna, 31, 2325, Dwapar`

-Say if every character in name is worth 35 power points.
+    Say if every character in name is worth `35 power points`.
 Write a function which takes two objects and return the person with more power based on their name and power both.

 1. Create a CLI app which would detect fake news.
 This app will take news as input and then source.
 If source is Facebook or whatsapp then it will output user saying, `"Don't believe things on FB and Whatsapp"`.
 Can you extend this to include telegram as well?